arwysyah/ArcNodes/README.md

 ### Rendering Nested Components

-Nested components will be automatically rendered if their parent component is rendered using `renderComponent`.
+Nested components will be automatically rendered if their parent component is rendered using `renderComponent` with `componentKey`.

 ## Passing Props